 When countries in the global South gained independence from colonial rule in the 1960s there was optimism for their futures.
-After years of European rulers neglecting social services and the peoples needs a different future was expected.
-However, the countries had been left with weak economies and they required financial assistance.
-The same colonial powers however, were the only source for these funds and again failed to consider the needs of the populations within the countries.
-Lending continued over the years and over the Cold War debts mounted rapidly as the US and the Soviet Union battled for dominance using ‘development’ loans to secure political allegiance from borrowers.
+After years of European rulers neglecting social services and the peoples needs, a different future was expected.
+However, the countries had been left with weak economies therefore required financial assistance and it was those same colonial powers who had the resources to help.

 This lending continued until the global recession in the 1980s.
 Suddenly, the rich lenders found themselves in financial trouble and the focus shifted from loan extension to debt collection.
 During the recession, raw materials produced in the poor countries fell significantly in value resulting in a drop in their national incomes.
 This left them in a difficult situation where they were paying larger and larger amounts to pay off the high debts with decreasing national incomes.

 As debts looked increasingly unpayable, International institutions including the International Monetary Fund (IMF) and the World Bank, decided to ‘restructure’ debts and continue lending funds to help countries repay private banks.
-However, the loans were saddled with strict conditions, shaping their economies to fit the neoliberal global structure, cutting public spending and lessening so-called ‘red tape’ to encourage investment, largely at the expense of public services and ultimately, the needs of their own populations.
+Saddled with strict conditions, the new loans shaped the developing economies to fit the neoliberal global structure, cutting public spending and lessening so-called ‘red tape’ to encourage investment, largely at the expense of public services and ultimately, the needs of their own populations.